 Austria has a world-renowned educational system , which is characterised by close cooperation between industry and education.
 In addition to the offers of the traditional Austrian educational system , there is also a range of international schools where classes are taught in additional languages.

-Recognition of education and professional qualifications
+Recognition of education and professional qualification

 Formal recognition of professional qualifications and education attained abroad such as school leaving certificates and degrees can increase your chances within the job market.
 At www.berufsanerkennung.at you can determine the relevant contact point for recognition of your professional and educational qualifications in just a few steps.